joshuaejs/octopik3s-the-hard-way/octopik3s-the-hard-way.md

 sudo sysctl --system
 ```

-install the arm64 binaries `sudo apt-get udpate && sudo apt-get install containerd runc`
+Ensure the arm64 binaries are installed and up-to-date: `sudo apt-get udpate && sudo apt-get install containerd runc`

-create the `containerd` configuration. update the `runtime_engine` with the correct path for the apt installed `runc`
+Create the `containerd` configuration. update the `runtime_engine` with the correct path for the apt installed `runc`

 - references
   - [migrating k8s from docker to containerd](https://josebiro.medium.com/migrating-k8s-from-docker-to-containerd-484aaf6baf40)